Davideco89/orchestration-airflow/README.md

 Development and verification were performed on Windows with PowerShell, VS Code and Docker Desktop using WSL 2.
 PostgreSQL and Redis tags track their respective release lines; they are not image-digest pins.

+## Prerequisites

+### Foundational knowledge

+- Basic terminal use: open PowerShell, navigate between folders with `cd`, run commands, and read output and error messages.
+- Basic Python: variables, functions, imports, collections, and exceptions.
+- Basic SQL: SELECT, INSERT, primary keys, and the purpose of transactions.
+- Familiarity with JSON, CSV, and the extract-transform-load workflow.
+- Basic Git concepts: clone, stage, commit, and push.
+Staging and committing can also be performed through VS Code's Source Control interface.

+Prior Airflow experience is not required: orchestration, task dependencies, scheduling, and retries are learning objectives of this project.

+### Software and resources

+- Git.
+- Docker Desktop running Linux containers through WSL 2.
+- Python 3.13 for local tests and the setup key-generation command.
+- PowerShell; VS Code is the editor used during development.
+- Internet access to download images and packages and request Open-Meteo forecasts.

+The Compose initialization checks for at least 4 GB of Docker memory and recommends at least 2 CPUs and 10 GB of disk space.

 ## Setup on Windows

-Prerequisites: Git, Docker Desktop running Linux containers through WSL 2, and Python 3.13 for local tests.
-The Compose initialization checks for at least 4 GB of Docker memory and recommends at least 2 CPUs and 10 GB of disk space.
+Run the commands below in PowerShell.
+After cloning, use the repository root (the folder containing `docker-compose.yaml`) as the working directory unless stated otherwise.

+Python code for the Airflow tasks runs inside Docker; the local `.venv` is used for automated tests.

 ### 1. Clone and configure